 You are all stardust.

 Elin, a science journalist recounts that the greatest challenge in presenting scientific ideas to children was to make them feel that connection to nature, rather than a simple presentation of examples and facts.
-She has seen children who are permanently connected to the Internet are also capable of being in awe of nature.
+She has seen children who are permanently connected to the Internet but are still awestruck when they come face to face with nature.
 Children innately know that they have the world within them.
-You Are Stardust hopes to make them conscious of this.
+You Are Stardust endorses the idea.
 It seeks to help children make new connections with nature.

 In fact, all the flowers from the book, such as the yellow flower, purple lavender, and the leaves, are all from my garden.
 I dried them last year just before summer ended, and I thought it would really work well in terms of the context of You Are Stardust.
 To build the dioramas, I used wooden sticks (from Home Depot’s gardening department) and got help from my brother and a friend to build each box.
 Across the top and bottom of each diorama I stretched linen fabric, so that the drawings can be hung with fishing line or stitched on.I built seven dioramas for the book, and they took a solid one to two months.
 My days during those months were work, eat, work, sleep, and work, but I must say as tired as I was, I could not stop drawing because I was having so much fun.

-The power of the idea and the illustration combine to you with wonder.
+The power of the idea and the illustration combine to fill you with wonder.

 You Are Stardust is now available as an iPadApp as well.
 Every shake or swipe of the screen will pull kids in (and parents) to play, learn, and see the world with fresh eyes, the app promises.
 The app has a story narration by the author.
 Illustrator Kim explains how she made the dioramas.
 Also included are DIY activities.